Theatre of Scotland: Renaissance drama

 Costume for court masques, performed at the weddings of prominent courtiers including James Stewart, 1st Lord Doune, was managed by the wardrobe servant Servais de Condé.
+Courtiers dressed as shepherds for a masque at Castle Campbell in 1562.
 James VI and his wife Anne of Denmark personally dressed in costume and took part in masques.
 These performances typically involved music, dance, and disguise.

+In July 1598, scholars from Edinburgh High School put on a play.
+Costumes were made for the characters of a Pope, two Cardinals, and several friars.
+A scaffold or stage was made at the school and erected at the High Tolbooth.
+After the performance the costumes were donated to the poor.
 The English system of professional companies of players and theatres that developed in this period was absent in Scotland, but James VI signalled his interest in drama by arranging for a company of English players led by Lawrence Fletcher and Martin Slater to erect a playhouse and perform in 1599.